 Now, as to the pollution part its emphasis seemed to be centered on its need to be reduced so as to avoid climate catastrophe, that is, if I got the story, or perhaps more correctly, the story content straight.

-Unlike other conversations focused on ways to lower or entirely eliminate harmful, unhealthful air toxins, everything regarding battery development as it related to the environmental sustainability aspect presented in this one NOVA edition showed promise.
+Unlike other conversations focused on ways to lower or entirely eliminate harmful, unhealthful air toxics, everything regarding battery development as it related to the environmental sustainability aspect presented in this one NOVA edition showed promise.

 I can imagine a world someday where batteries last and last and last, can be recharged umpteen million times more than what they can at present, are constructed of materials that do not ignite when punctured, overcharged or otherwise, and pose no environmental danger in both their manufacture and disposal.
 According to what narrator and host science and technology correspondent David Pogue in this NOVA segment uncovered, this place and time is not far off.
 As a matter of fact, from what I observed, we are knocking on that front door.